 As a Truman student, you will be issued a student ID.
+Keep it with you at all times.
 This card is used for:

-- checking out items from the library - gaining access to the Student Recreation Center - using your meal plan in the dining halls, Mainstreet Market, and on campus convenience stores (you cannot use your meal plan without your ID card!) - checking out items from your Hall Desk - gaining access into the residence halls after hours - on-campus printing
+- · checking items out of the library - gaining access to the Student Recreation Center - using your meal plan in the dining halls, Mainstreet Market, and on campus convenience stores (you cannot use your meal plan without your ID card!) - · checking items out of your Hall Desk - gaining access into the residence halls after hours - on-campus printing

-As you will use this card every day, you'll want to carry it with you all the time.
 Lost or stolen cards may be replaced for a \$25 fee at the University ID Office located in Missouri Hall 1100.
 Your student ID is yours and yours alone.
 No one else may use it under any circumstances, even if you do not use it for a particular meal.
 If someone other than you uses your ID it will be confiscated and you will be required to pay a \$25 reprogramming fee.
 To ensure functionality for the services listed above, make sure it remains in good repair.
 Do not punch holes or bend your card.
+For more information, please contact the ID Office at idoffice.truman.edu.